OHIF/Viewers/platform/docs/docs/configuration/configurationFiles.md

 };
 ```

 ## Configuration Options

 Here are a list of some options available:
+- `disableEditing`:  If true, it disables editing in OHIF, hiding edit buttons in segmentation
+  panel and locking already stored measurements.
 - `maxNumberOfWebWorkers`: The maximum number of web workers to use for
   decoding.
 Defaults to minimum of `navigator.hardwareConcurrency` and
   what is specified by `maxNumberOfWebWorkers`.
 Some windows machines require smaller values.
 - `acceptHeader` : accept header to request specific dicom transfer syntax ex : [ 'multipart/related; type=image/jls; q=1', 'multipart/related; type=application/octet-stream; q=0.1' ]
-- `requestTransferSyntaxUID` : Request a specific Tansfer syntax from dicom web server ex: 1.2.840.10008.1.2.4.80  (applyed only if acceptHeader is not set)
+- `requestTransferSyntaxUID` : Request a specific Transfer syntax from dicom web server ex: 1.2.840.10008.1.2.4.80  (applied only if acceptHeader is not set)
 - `omitQuotationForMultipartRequest`: Some servers (e.g., .NET) require the `multipart/related` request to be sent without quotation marks.
 Defaults to `false`.
 If your server doesn't require this, then setting this flag to `true` might improve performance (by removing the need for preflight requests).
 Also note that
 if auth headers are used, a preflight request is required.
 - `maxNumRequests`: The maximum number of requests to allow in parallel.
 It is an object with keys of `interaction`, `thumbnail`, and `prefetch`.
 You can specify a specific number for each type.